 - Wide sonar cone

-The iBobber has 2 line tie points allowing you to use it as an actually if you wanted to.
-Along with an LED beacon to help with night fishing.
+The iBobber has 2 line tie points, along with an LED beacon to help with night fishing.

 - 2 line points